janolaf/podman-pod-script/mealie/README.md

-# Using Quadlet to Manage mealie
+# Using Quadlet to Manage Mealie

 There are two options:
-    'mealie.container', which uses the internal SQLlite datebase.
+    1.'mealie.container', which uses the internal SQLite database.
-    Mealie Pod, which using postgres 17.
-THe Pod directory containers three files, mealie.pod, mealie-app.container and mealie-db.container.
+    2. Mealie Pod, which uses postgres 17.
+The Pod directory contains three files, mealie.pod, mealie-app.container and mealie-db.container.

 Regardless of which you use, I store all files in /opt/melalie.
-If you wish to use volumes, replace /opt/mealie/data and /opt/mealie/db with approiate volume names.
+If you wish to use volumes, replace /opt/mealie/data and /opt/mealie/db with appropriate volume names.

 # Setup

 ## Create directories

 `sudo mkdir -p /opt/mealie/{data,db}`